ClusterM/retroarch-clover/retroarch.hmod/readme.txt

   RetroArch itself

 Sometimes default emulator of NES mini is not working with some games when it should.
 So you can just add "--retroarch" command line argument to use RetroArch.

+Known issues:
+- Nintendo 64 save-states are not working, battery backup working fine
+- Default CRT filter is not working, scanlines shader added instead but it's not working with all systems.
+- It's recommended to turn your NES Mini off from shell, not during game

 NES Mini port by madmonkey
 NES Mini shell integration by Cluster